VldKnd/large-agents-pibt/README.md

 </div>
 </details>

 ## Project Structure:
-Project has two realisations of code, that follow structure, very similar to original [PIBT](https://github.com/Kei18/pibt2) code.
-We also use same third-party utilities.
+The project has two realizations of code that follow a structure very similar to the original [PIBT](https://github.com/Kei18/pibt2) code.
+We also use the same third-party utilities.

 **/circle-large-agents-mapf**

-> You will find realisation of LaPIBT for object, that have circular shapes.
-Folder also contains example of solution in .gif format, examples of test cases and instractions on how to build and run code.
+> You will find a realization of LaPIBT for objects that have circular shapes.
+The folder also contains an example of a solution in .gif format, examples of test cases, and instructions on how to build and run the code.

 **/square-large-agents-mapf**

-> You will find realisation of LaPIBT for object, that have square shapes.
-Folder also contains example of solution in .gif format, examples of test cases and instractions on how to build and run code.
+> You will find a realization of LaPIBT for objects that have square shapes.
+The folder also contains an example of a solution in .gif format, examples of test cases, and instructions on how to build and run the code.

 **/third_party**

-> Folder contains necessary third party libraries in form of _git-submodules_ for both square and circlular realisations.
-It should not really be looked at, but its important to pull/clone repository with its submodules to populate this folder
+> This folder contains necessary third-party libraries in the form of _git-submodules_ for both square and circular realizations.
+It should not really be looked at, but it's important to pull/clone the repository with its submodules to populate this folder.
 >
-> e.g. git pull --recurse-submodules or  git clone --recurse-submodules
+> e.g., `git pull --recurse-submodules` or `git clone --recurse-submodules`

 **/solution-visualisation**

-> This folder has utility code to create visualize and create gifs out of solution files from both circular and square realisation of LaPIBT.
+> This folder has utility code to visualize and create gifs out of solution files from both circular and square realizations of LaPIBT.